Saturday, 3 November 2012

 A team at the University of Tokyo have found a potential solution for paper-based computing.

-idea is to do computing on paper," Discovery News quoted Tomoko
+"The idea is to do computing on paper," Discovery News quoted Tomoko Hashida, a postdoc researcher in the lab, as telling DigInfo TV.

-the future we'd like to enable several people to create one document,
+"In the future we'd like to enable several people to create one document, like with Google Docs, actually using real-world paper while far apart," she said.

-originally looked at existing paper-oriented technology but found it
+Hashida and her colleagues at the Naemura Laboratory originally looked at existing paper-oriented technology but found it lacking in some aspects.

-to see the results and digital pens don't allow users to access drawings
+A projection on paper requires darkness to see the results and digital pens don't allow users to access drawings from the computer directly onto the paper.

 Instead, the group came up with a method to allow drawings on paper to be altered in real-time by more than one collaborator.